Lynch08/numpy-random-investigation/README.md

  - SciPy: SciPy provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics and many other classes of problems.

- - The assignment has been carried out on Numpy version 1.20.1 ( last updated on 20-11-2021).
+ - The assignment has been carried out using Numpy version 1.20.1 ( last updated on 20-11-2021).

 ### Notebook Structure